erg0dic/tree/README.md

-## A Huffman encoder-decoder based on an AVL tree
+## A Huffman encoder-decoder based on an AVL tree priority queue
-## Also a binary decision diagram

 **Caution**: The code is not optimized and is purely the outcome of an educational endeavour.